Topics in this article

-As a curry lover, I am no stranger to raw and toasted aromas of various seasonings that goes into curries.
+As a curry lover, I am no stranger to raw and toasted aromas of various seasonings that go into curries.
 It brings me joy.
 It makes my meal more satisfying.
 I am never bothered by it the least.
 However, I have met people who are sensitive to it.
 One of them is my dearly beloved husband.
-In fact, it is his aversion of the curry smell in his clothes, prompted me to think specially about preventing curry odors in my meals.
+In fact, it is his aversion to the curry smell in his clothes that prompted me to think especially about preventing curry odors in my meals.

 Who are the worst culprits of curry smell?
 The worst of the worst is cumin and fenugreek seeds, sometimes used together.
 This is completely my opinion because each of us is sensitive to different odors.
 At least for me frying dried fish, shrimp paste, fish sauce, garlic, cumin and fenugreek really comes to mind.

 1. Choose sweet aromatic ingredients in making fragrant curries

 Fenugreek, garlic, cumin, and fermented elements in curry pastes make very potent and pungent curry blends.
 They pack flavors as well as smells.
 Some curries really do need them to get their authentic flavors.
 However, there are a lot more recipes that use fragrant spices and give away fruity and herbal aroma that is really refreshing when you get them simmering.